LRMPUT/PUTSLAM/README.md

   - gcc (Ubuntu 4.8.2-19ubuntu1) 4.8.2
   - opencv 2.4.9
   - openNI-Linux-x64-2.2
-- After compiling the grabber coppy all the files and directoried from "3rdParty/OpenNi2/Redist" to the location where your grabber executable is.
+- After compiling the grabber copy all the files and the directory from "3rdParty/OpenNi2/Redist" to the location where your grabber executable is.

 - Known Issues in Ubuntu 12.04.